deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_edc_vc.md

 A custom constraint function is implicitely bound to a named operator, the interface is the same as the policy upload, provided the custom operator is used.
 The mechanism makes for a light administrative workload, but it requires knowledge of custom developed policies (i.e., there is no directory of available policies).

 Functional Suitability Quality Metric Score: 3

+#### Cumulative measured results
+The EDC implementation partially covers the deployment cyclus of Usage Control Policies, as described in the test requirements.
+**Functional Suitability Quality Metric Score: 3,2**

+#### Notes